akhlesh93/shortly/README.md

 # shortly
 A Tailwind CSS Website Project
-# visit the website here https://www.shortly.theakhleshkumar.in
+Visit the website here https://www.shortly.theakhleshkumar.in